MattCollins84/couch-pubsub/README.md

 Available on the command line or via the usual Node `require` method.

+At the moment there are no automated tests and I am updating fairly regular, please report any issues!

 # Installation

 `couch-pubsub` can be used via the command line or within your Node.js app, it is available on NPM: